BayesWatch/deficient-efficient/mobilenets.md

 Normal: 93.84%
 dw-sep: 90.45%

-An aside: in https://arxiv.org/abs/1610.02357 Choolet finds things improve when we remove the intermediate RELU in the depthwise sep module
+An aside: in https://arxiv.org/abs/1610.02357 Chollet finds things improve when we remove the intermediate RELU in the depthwise sep module

 conv3x3DW --> BN --> ***DEBATABLE RELU*** --> conv1x1 --> BN --> RELU